Lung cancer

 Environmental factors

 Lung cancer can also be influenced by environmental exposures.
-Radon gas, a naturally occurring radioactive gas, is the second most common cause of lung cancer in the United States.
+Radon gas, a naturally occurring radioactive gas, case cause lung cancer alongside other types of ionising radiation.
 Other risk factors include long-term exposure to air pollution and second-hand smoke, as well as certain workplace chemicals such as arsenic, diesel exhaust, and nickel.

 Race/Ethnicity